TinkerTools/tinker9/doc/manual/m/install/buildwithcmake.rst

 Top-level CUDA installation directory, under which directories *include*, *lib* or *lib64* can be found.
+This option will supersede the CUDA installation identified by the official *CUDACXX* environmental variable.

 Sometimes the PGI compiler and the NVCC compiler are not "compatible."
 For instance, although PGI 19.4 supports CUDA 9.2, 10.0, 10.1, but the default